Nikon D7000 vs Panasonic LX10

 It is notable that the D7000 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Panasonic LX10 Manual.
+Further information on the features and operation of the D7000 and LX10 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Panasonic LX10 Manual.

 So what is the bottom line?
 Is the Nikon D7000 better than the Panasonic LX10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Scores markedly higher (10 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.4 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (1 stops ISO advantage).

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.